Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 All of his friends have arrived.

-I've definitely saw that movie.
+Oh, I've definitely saw that movie.

-This moment didn't make you a wink.
+This moment didn't make you win.

 I know, I'm sure it was probably very nice.